-- The procedure takes place in the ultrasound room and you will be awake for the entire test, which normally lasts approximately 30 minutes.
+- The procedure takes place in the mammography room and you will be awake for the entire test, which normally lasts approximately 45 minutes.
 The procedure will be performed by a specially trained radiologist/advanced practitioner. - You will be asked to undress to the waist.
-A radiographer will position you next to the ultrasound machine, lying down on a couch depending on the location of the area of abnormality in the breast. - Ultrasound images will be taken to check the correct area has been located and local anaesthetic will then be used to numb the specific part of the breast. - Once the area is numb, a needle will be advanced into the breast and several tissue samples will be taken using a vacuum biopsy system.
+A radiographer will position you in the mammogram machine, either sitting or lying down on a couch depending on the location of the area of abnormality in the breast. - Mammogram images will be taken to check the correct area has been located and local anaesthetic will then be used to numb the specific part of the breast. - Once the area is numb a needle will be advanced into the breast and several tissue samples will be taken using a vacuum biopsy system.
 A needle will make a small cut in the skin and in most cases is inserted only once into the breast.
-A vacuum is then used to remove the breast tissue sample. - The needle we use to take the biopsy tissue makes a small whirring noise and suction but most patients report that this does not cause them any particular discomfort. - The sample will then be sent to the pathology lab for testing.
+A vacuum is then used to remove the breast tissue sample. - The needle we use to take the biopsy tissue makes a small noise but most patients report that this does not cause them any particular discomfort. - If your biopsy is to investigate calcification in the breast, we shall also take an X-ray of the removed specimen to check we have correctly sampled the tissue with the calcified deposits. - A marker will be inserted after the tissue removal in order to be able to locate the site post procedure.